CMihai99/fyndro/README.md

 - fixing a bug (reported or not reported)
 - adding new features
 - improving the codebase
+- improving the documentation
-- improving the documentation, and so on.
+  - LOREM IPSUM, and so on.

 ## Code of Conduct